 Interior

-Remove all debris and surplus materials from crawl areas and other accessible concealed spaces.
+Remove all debris and surplus materials from all accessible areas and other concealed spaces.

 Vacuum clean and dust all building interiors, behind grilles, louvres, screens and electrical and control panels and as directed.
 Replace and dispose of all HVAC filters following final cleaning.